When you start using Gmail shortcuts, your productivity skyrockets.

 13. Move a conversation to the trash

-Start saving the messaging you find yourself re-writing over and over as a template right within Gmail.
+Save the messaging you find yourself re-writing as a template right in Gmail.
+Download a free trial today.

 Composing an email has never been so simple.
 These tricks will help you craft that perfect email, format it, and add recipients.